Fudan-iGEM/2025-wiki/pages/inclusivity.md

 description: Through intersectional practices, we build an inclusive scientific community, bringing groups underrepresented in science like those with rare disease Epidermolysis Bullosa (EB patients) into science.
 ---

+Updated on 2025-10-31: we were nominated for [the Best Inclusivity Award (Undergrad)](https://competition.igem.org/results/2025?tab=special-prizes#inclusivity-award).

 ## Summary: Intersectional Echoes

 <div style="